 LSA member and volunteer, Karen Parker, works at the Mead Gallery and is a member of the project team.
 In parallel with the Journeys with The Waste Land exhibition at The Herbert Museum, Karen is curating this one off exhibition at East Lodge.
 Entry is open to all artists working in any media who wish to develop their own response to The Waste Land.

-Submissions to the exhibition costs £10 for members and £15 for non-members.
+Submission to the exhibition is free for members and costs £10 for non-members.
 There is no limit to the number of entries an artist may submit, but the maximum size for a 2D artwork is 50cm x 70cm or equivalent.
 Larger pieces may be accepted following negotiation with the East Lodge Manager.
 The price for a collection of art (items which form a group) may be negotiated.
-The submission fee will be refunded to those not selected to exhibit.
+A selection process will take place and the submission fee will be refunded to those not selected to exhibit.

 The exhibition will make use of plinths, tables, wall space, floor space and glass cabinets.
 Multi-media submissions may be negotiated with the East Lodge Manager.
 There is some, limited, lockable display space.